What Makes the Smoky Mountains Smoky?

 Have you ever wondered what makes the Smoky Mountains smoky?
-Visit My Smokies did some research to bring you the answer.
+We did some research to bring you the answer.

 VOCs may sound scary, but when they are released from plants, they are completely natural.
 Have you ever enjoyed the piney smell that wafts from a Christmas tree?
 That scent comes from the tree giving off VOCs as it breathes.

 In addition to causing various scents and odors, a high concentration of VOCs can also cause fog.
 VOCs are chemicals that have a high vapor pressure, which means that they can easily form vapors at room temperature.
 The millions of trees, bushes, and other plants in the Great Smoky Mountains all give off vapor, which comes together to create the fog that gives the mountains their signature smoky look.

 While VOCs help explain what makes the Smoky Mountains smoky, they are also responsible for the fog’s blue appearance.
 When vapor is released from the area’s vegetation, the molecules that make up the gas scatter blue light from the sky.
 It is this phenomenon that creates what the Cherokee called “blue smoke.”